-- New course requests and course change requests. - Recruiting of undergraduate students. - Oversight of the admission of students to the accredited program. - Coordinating process used for department faculty review. - Keeping the program and program course syllabi current. - Preparing appropriate accreditation reports and materials. - Hearing student curriculum and instructional grievances and providing advice to the Department Chair on the merits of such grievances and possible solutions. - Participation in Department, College, and University panels concerning student dismissals and probation. - Preparing student files and recommendations for possible award of University Fellowships or scholarships or for other honors. - Representing the department on all college and university committees and councils related to Honors Programs. - In tandem with the emphasis areas, serve as a resource for GTAs and lecturers for teaching, with particular oversight of foundational teaching.
+- New course requests and course change requests. - Recruiting of undergraduate students. - Oversight of the admission of students to the accredited program. - Overseeing the program and program course syllabi to make current. - Preparing appropriate accreditation reports and materials. - Hearing student curriculum and instructional grievances and providing advice to the Department Chair on the merits of such grievances and possible solutions.

+- Participation in Department, College, and University panels concerning student dismissals and probation. - Preparing student files and recommendations for possible award of University Fellowships or scholarships or for other honors. - Representing the department on all college and university committees and councils related to Honors Programs. - In tandem with the emphasis areas, serve as a resource for GTAs and lecturers for teaching, with particular oversight of foundational teaching. - Representing the department on all college and university committees and councils related to Honors Programs.

-Convening: at the notification of the Undergraduate Studies Chair or as directed by the Department Chair, usually not less than twice a term.
+Convening: at the notification of the Undergraduate Studies Co-chairs or as directed by the Department Chair, usually not less than twice a term.

-The committee brings recommendations for policy changes (including degree requirements), and significant initiatives that may affect the distribution of departmental resources to the Faculty Advisory Committee for review, followed by full faculty vote when appropriate.
+The committee brings recommendations for policy changes (including degree requirements), and significant initiatives that may affect the distribution of departmental resources to the Faculty & Staff Advisory Committee for review, followed by full faculty vote when appropriate.

-Given the duties and responsibilities of this position, the Undergraduate Studies Chair may receive a one-course reduction in teaching.
+Given the duties and responsibilities of this position, the Undergraduate Studies Co-Chairs will receive a one-course reduction in teaching each academic year.
 This reduction must be approved by the Chair.
 While teaching assignments will vary, it is suggested that the Graduate Teaching Seminar be included in the teaching load.
-The Chair of Undergraduate Studies serves for a maximum term of three years.
+The faculty member who co-chairs the committee serves a renewable three-year term.